joshkuhar/billygoat/README.md

 Testing will be released with version 0.2.0

 ## Contributing
 Contributors are welcome for bugs and features.
-Please clone the library and submit a pull request.
+Please submit a pull request.